 Writer specialising in Italian food, wine, culture and opera.
 Author of six books including Italy for the Gourmet Traveller.
-He has worked at La Scala and the Metropolitan Opera, and he has written programme notes for the Glyndebourne Festival among others.
-Fred appears regularly on the BBC, and is a popular speaker at the Oxford Literary Festival.
 In 2015, he was awarded the Cavaliere della Stella d’Italia.
+He has worked at La Scala and the Metropolitan Opera and has written programme notes for the Glyndebourne Festival among others.
+He appears regularly on the BBC, and is a popular speaker at the Oxford Literary Festival.
+He is opera adviser on Pavarotti, the 2019 biopic by Ron Howard.
+Twitter: @FredPlotkin

 Price, per person